margaretstorey/emsezurich2023/activities/project1.md

 For this second phase, you should compare your "answers" in your group and discuss/report/note any discrepancies with other members in your group (there is a question for this in the survey for Part2).
 For each paper, submit a new response that represents your "combined" view here: https://www.surveymonkey.ca/r/emse-zurich-proj1-part2 by end of the day Oct 31st.
 Budget your time accordingly - and try to get through most of the papers.

 For the report back in class, your group should prepare a very brief presentation on your findings from this activity.
 Tell us when you agreed and disagreed (we don't need all details), and reflect on the Who, What, How framework as a way for reviewing the papers.
 How could this framework perhaps be improved?
 If you have previously reviewed papers for conferences, how did this experience compare with this previous reviewing experience?
 Each group will have up to 10 minutes (allow some time for questions) to present their insights.
 Post any presentation materials on Slack (use the channel Project1 and label your file with the group letter A-F).
+However, it is not necessary to prepare slides as this part is discussion based.

-### Assigned Readings
+### Relevant Readings

+The important details are covered in the lectures on Monday!

 - [The who, what, how of software engineering research: a socio-technical framework.](https://link.springer.com/article/10.1007%2Fs10664-020-09858-z) Storey, M., Ernst, N.A., Williams, C.,  Empirical Software Engineering, 25, 4097–4129 (2020).
 - [Design Science Research in Software Engineering](http://chisel.cs.uvic.ca/pubs/storey-ESEM2017.pdf) by Storey, Enstrom, Host and Runeson, ESEM 2017.
 - [Selecting empirical methods for software engineering research](https://www.cin.ufpe.br/~fmcf2/Doutorado/2008-Guide%20to%20Advanced%20Empirical%20Software%20Engineering.pdf#page=289) by S Easterbrook, J Singer, MA Storey, D Damian, appeared in Guide to advanced empirical software engineering, 285-311.

-#### Optional Readings
+#### Even nore readings

 - [Methodology Matters by McGrath](https://www.sciencedirect.com/science/article/pii/B9780080515748500194), [PDF link](https://hci.stanford.edu/courses/cs376/2014/readings/mcgrath_methodology_matters.pdf)
 - [How software engineering research aligns with design science: a review](https://link.springer.com/article/10.1007/s10664-020-09818-7) by Emelie Engström, Margaret-Anne Storey, Per Runeson, Martin Höst & Maria Teresa Baldassarre, Empirical Software Engineering volume 25, pages 2630–2660, 2020.